gvwilson/thirdbit/src/fiction/in-heck/index.md

 *And now Papa Roo is somewhere a hundred times worse,* Gumption thought.
-He hadn't known Maddy's father well, but he remembered a warm laugh and jokes so bad you just had to smile.
+He hadn't known Maddy's father well, but he remembered a warm laugh and jokes so bad people just had to smile.

 He elbowed Maddy.
 "Hey,"
 he whispered.
 "Whatcha thinking about?"

-After a moment of silence,
+For a few moments the only sounds were the rattle of the wagon's wheels and the squeak of its suspension.
-she said,
+"It's a lot easier in stories, isn't it?"
-"It's a lot easier in stories, isn't it?
+Maddy said.
-Hiding and stowing away and all that—folk just do it.
+"Hiding and stowing away and all that—folk just do it.
 Nobody ever says it's hard work."

 "Yeah,